How to Run Your Brand on Autopilot with Content Batching

 The Final Touches

 This goes without saying, but if you’re creating any written material, go over and proofread your work.
 Make sure you’ve added any necessary links, photos, and have formatted your content accordingly.
 If you’re recording videos or podcast episodes, make sure you have your files ready for editing.
 You can choose to edit your audio or video files on the same day you content batch, or reserve that for another day during that same week.
 Either way, have your show notes or video descriptions ready with necessary links and graphics.

 Since I publish posts and send emails on the same day every week, I also like to prepare my emails ahead of time.
 I usually wait to content batch my emails until the following day, but if I can, I’ll work on them later in the day of my content batching date if I have time.
 I also create my pins for my blog posts and schedule them in advance with Tailwind, too so they go live when my blog posts are published.
+If you want to learn how to use Tailwind and Pinterest to drive traffic to your website, you can check out my course here.
 If you have multiple areas to content batch, designate different days of the week to create your content, but get the main portion of your content created first before you work on the ‘less’ important areas.

 Once all the necessary content elements are set to publish, you can sit back and breathe.
 You have six weeks of content created and ready to go live, meaning you have some time until you have to get ready for another round of content batching.
 I know it sounds like a lot of work up front, and it is, but it will save you so much time in the long run.
 You won’t have to worry about rushing to get a post, video, or episode up every week — you’ll already have done the hard work.
 If you get stuck or confused, always feel free to send me an email.
 Your guide is there to help you stay organized and get in the routine of batching out content every few weeks.